 Appropriately Uses Anti-Psychotic Medication

-This indicates the percent of patients prescribed antipsychotic drugs.
-Antipsychotic drugs are prescribed to residents for many conditions, including Alzheimer's or other dementias.
-Sadly, in some cases, excessive reliance on these medications may suggest that a nursing home is using these drugs to subdue residents.
+This is the percentage of residents who were prescribed antipsychotic medications.
+Antipsychotic medications are given to patients for many medical conditions, including cognitive disorders.
+Unfortunately, in some situations, high levels of antipsychotic drug use may mean that a nursing home is using these drugs to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

-This indicates the percent of patients who were prescribed antianxiety drugs.
-These drugs are generally prescribed to residents experiencing depression and anxiety.
+This datapoint measures the percent of long-term residents who are given antianxiety drugs.
+These drugs are typically used to treat residents experiencing anxiety or depression.

 Managing Depression Among Residents

-This tells you the percent of residents who are showing symptoms of depression.
-High levels of depression may imply a lower level of care.
+This tells you the percent of patients exhibiting depressive symptoms.
+High rates of depression may be a sign a lower level of care.

 Appropriate Vaccine Usage